Y-133/M3_Group55/1_RKE/README.md

 # M3_Group55
 Module -3 Getting started with ARM Based Microcontroller
 ----------------------------------------------------
-Introduction:
+## Introduction:
-Remote Key Entry is an electronic lock that controls access to a building or vehicle without using a conventional mechanical key.
-This project is all about implimentation of RKE system features.
+The Remote Keyless System refers to a lock that uses an electronic remote control to access functions such as lock, unlock, alarm activation etc. This project is all about implimentation of RKE system features.

 -------------------------------------------------------------------
 ## Folder structure ##